-- microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; - inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; - pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses;
+- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses;

-- organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; - radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities. - Nitrate in drinking water at levels of about 10 ppm is a health risk for infants of less than six months of age.
+High nitrate levels in drinking water can cause blue baby syndrome.
+Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
+If you are caring for an infant, you should ask for advice from your health care provider.